anglyan/anglyan.github.io/docs/about_core.md

     inspiration, exploring both novel algorithms and their implementation for AI at the edge and a new generation of detectors.
 -   [Electronic materials](research/electronic.html),
-    and the way their properties can be leveraged to fabricate novel devices in microelectronics, power electronics, RF, and quantum computing applications.
-In particular, I am interested in how to enable sensing and computing under extreme environments, and the development of co-design approaches that bridge from materials to applications.
+    both their synthesis and the way their properties can be leveraged to fabricate novel devices in microelectronics, quantum
+    computing, and for advanced sensing applications.

 During my PhD and postdoctoral research I also developed some serious expertise in the following areas: